fast-thinker/fast-thinker/proposal.md

 track.
 The built-in exact generators and default procedural generators use expanded variable ranges so each family has a large prompt space instead of a small enumerable table.
 The procedural track defaults only to polynomial equations, intermediate integration, and advanced geometry.
-The elementary `gsm_symbolic` word-problem family is not supported.
 Short mechanical generators such as simple integration, polynomial multiplication, arithmetic, factorization, base conversion, direct exponentiation, basic number sequences, and calendar arithmetic require an explicit generator-list override.
 Wider value ranges alone do not make those one-step families difficult.
 If they are